biocore/cmi-workshops/docs/qiita-16S-processing.rst

 For our files, choose `golay_12, reverse complement mapping file barcodes, reverse complement barcodes`.
 The specific parameter values used will be displayed below.
+**For most raw data coming out of the Knigh Lab you will use the same setting.**

 Click "Add Command".